Salesforce Testing Tutorial for Beginners

 Roles and Responsibilities of a Salesforce Tester

-Important roles and responsibilities of Salesforce testers are:
+Important roles and responsibilities of Salesforce testers include:

-• Should be able to conduct smoke testing to make sure all the major functionalities are functioning as per requirements.
+• Conducting smoke testing to confirm that all major functionalities work per requirements.

-• Create both positive and negative test scenarios.
+• Creating both positive and negative test scenarios.

-• Able to perform equivalence partitioning and boundary value analysis.
+• Performing equivalence partitioning and boundary value analysis.

-• A tester should have an easy communication channel with the development team.
+• Maintaining an open communication channel with the development team.

-• He should understand the customizable features which can be built for the Salesforce app.
+• Understanding the customizable features built for the Salesforce org.

-• The tester needs to execute role-based test cases to ensure the consistency of data.
+• Executing role-based test cases to ensure data consistency.

-• He should also perform a compatibility test in case Salesforce integrated with third-party applications.
+• Performing compatibility tests when Salesforce is integrated with third-party applications.

-• A Salesforce tester should be familiar with load testing tools like JMeter to validate the complex flows, which can offer inconsistent results in Salesforce.
+• Being familiar with load-testing tools like JMeter to validate complex flows that can return inconsistent results.

-Performing automated functional testing in SalesForce is challenging as most of the test web pages are dynamic.
-Therefore, the tester needs to build a robust automation framework that should be useful today and in the future.
+Performing automated functional testing in Salesforce is challenging because most test pages are dynamic.
+Testers need to build a robust automation framework that is useful today and resilient to future releases.

 Below, I have listed the widely used Salesforce testing tools that I recommend.